Table of Contents

 - Inflexible business model

-These are few of the reasons for liquidation of a company.
+These are a few of the reasons for the liquidation of a company.
 After gaining an insight into the reasons for liquidation, let us understand the types of liquidation for a clearer view of the concept.

 Types Of Liquidation

 The following are the three types of liquidation:

 The creditors’ voluntary liquidation takes place when the shareholders of a company decide to terminate a company they hold shares in.
 However, at times the company is unable to pay back all the creditors.
 The directors of the company initiate creditor’s voluntary liquidation.